FORTH-ICS-INSPIRE/artemis/docs/webapp.md

 https://<ARTEMIS_HOST>/admin/user_management
 ```

-Here the ADMIN user can approve pending users,
+Here the ADMIN user can create new users, approve pending users,
 promote users to admins, demote users from admins,
-delete users and view all users.
+delete users, view all users and change their password.
 An ADMIN can delete VIEWER users, but not ADMIN users
 (these need to be demoted first; except for the root admin
 user who can never be demoted and thus deleted for availability